godotengine/godot-docs/classes/class_control.rst

 - **CURSOR_FORBIDDEN** = **8** --- Show the system's forbidden mouse cursor when the user hovers the node.
 Often a crossed circle.

 - **CURSOR_VSIZE** = **9** --- Show the system's vertical resize mouse cursor when the user hovers the node.
-A double headed vertical arrow.
+A double-headed vertical arrow.
 It tells the user they can resize the window or the panel vertically.

 - **CURSOR_HSIZE** = **10** --- Show the system's horizontal resize mouse cursor when the user hovers the node.
-A double headed horizontal arrow.
+A double-headed horizontal arrow.
 It tells the user they can resize the window or the panel horizontally.

 - **CURSOR_BDIAGSIZE** = **11** --- Show the system's window resize mouse cursor when the user hovers the node.
-The cursor is a double headed arrow that goes from the bottom left to the top right.
+The cursor is a double-headed arrow that goes from the bottom left to the top right.
 It tells the user they can resize the window or the panel both horizontally and vertically.

 - **CURSOR_FDIAGSIZE** = **12** --- Show the system's window resize mouse cursor when the user hovers the node.
-The cursor is a double headed arrow that goes from the top left to the bottom right, the opposite of ``CURSOR_BDIAGSIZE``.
+The cursor is a double-headed arrow that goes from the top left to the bottom right, the opposite of :ref:`CURSOR_BDIAGSIZE<class_Control_constant_CURSOR_BDIAGSIZE>`.
 It tells the user they can resize the window or the panel both horizontally and vertically.

 - **CURSOR_MOVE** = **13** --- Show the system's move mouse cursor when the user hovers the node.
 It shows 2 double-headed arrows at a 90 degree angle.
 It tells the user they can move a UI element freely.

 - **CURSOR_VSPLIT** = **14** --- Show the system's vertical split mouse cursor when the user hovers the node.
-On Windows, it's the same as ``CURSOR_VSIZE``.
+On Windows, it's the same as :ref:`CURSOR_VSIZE<class_Control_constant_CURSOR_VSIZE>`.

 - **CURSOR_HSPLIT** = **15** --- Show the system's horizontal split mouse cursor when the user hovers the node.
-On Windows, it's the same as ``CURSOR_HSIZE``.
+On Windows, it's the same as :ref:`CURSOR_HSIZE<class_Control_constant_CURSOR_HSIZE>`.

 - **CURSOR_HELP** = **16** --- Show the system's help mouse cursor when the user hovers the node, a question mark.